 Grillade Rapids occurs during a wide section of the river, and was really more of a high volume swift for us.
 We didn’t need to scout this one, but you should stay alert throughout the run.
 There were a few rocks just below the surface of the water that we had to navigate around.

 The current picks up upstream of Crooked Chute.
 There are three opportunities to take out, depending on your comfort paddling in swifts / Class I rapids upstream of a waterfall.

-Campsite: On the second night we stayed at a last campsite at Crooked Chute (at the third takeout).
+Campsite: On the second night we stayed at the last campsite at Crooked Chute (at the third takeout).
 There were excellent tent spots and an exposed area where we could see the current picking up right before entering the falls.

 Day 3: Crooked Chute to The Natch (9 km)

 We started the day with a portage from the campsite around Crooked Chute.
 I actually love camping at the start of a portage.
 The portage is very well maintained and not too challenging.